A Primer on AP Power Save in Wi-Fi 8: Overview, Analysis, and Open Challenges: AP Power Save in IEEE 802.11bn

 DPS generally keeps the AP in Low Capability Mode (LCM), a power-saving mode that restricts the AP to a basic configuration with reduced BW, NSS and MCS.
 In this state, the AP is able to: (i) transmit Beacons and management frames; (ii) listen to the channel; and (iii) communicate with legacy STAs, as well as with DPS-capable STAs whose data flows can be served without increasing the AP's capabilities.
 Once an STA intends to perform frame exchange at higher capabilities, e.g., for higher throughput or lower latency, it sends a special control frame to trigger the AP to change its capabilities, i.e., to switch to High Capability Mode (HCM).

 For signaling, DPS reuses the same approach as Enhanced Multi-Link Single-Radio (EMLSR) operation, which appeared in Wi-Fi 7 as a type of MLO.
 In EMLSR, an Initial Control Frame (ICF) is sent by a multi-link AP to solicit an STA to switch to its secondary link with higher capabilities.
 To compensate for the switching delay and allow the STA to reply with an Initial Control Reply (ICR), padding is added to the ICF.
+ICR will be introduced in IEEE 802.11bn as a frame that signals the availability information of an STA.
+The concept is already present in Wi-Fi 7, but without a specific frame definition.
 In contrast to EMLSR, DPS is triggered by an STA, which means that an STA can request an AP to switch capabilities by sending an ICF, and ICR is sent by an AP in reply.
 To facilitate the AP to error check ICF even before reception of the padding, an intermediate FCS before the padding field has been proposed.

 The unified frame format for ICF and ICR is still under discussion.
-For DPS, the following parameters could be indicated in the ICF: (i) configuration (BW, NSS, MCS); (ii) HCM duration, either explicitly or via timeout, e.g., time duration without any frame exchange.
-The parameters of LCM can be indicated in the Capabilities Information field, recognizable by legacy devices.
-Besides, the transition delays to switch capabilities are manufacturer-specific and should be disseminated to STAs via an IEEE 802.11bn specific Capabilities Information field value, so that the STAs can add a suitable amount of padding.
+For DPS, the ICF may indicate: (i) configuration (BW, NSS, MCS); (ii) HCM duration, either explicitly or via timeout (e.g., inactive period).
+LCM parameters can be indicated in the Capabilities Information field, recognizable by legacy devices.
+Besides, transition delays to switch capabilities are manufacturer-specific and should be disseminated to STAs via an IEEE 802.11bn specific Capabilities Information field value, so that the STAs can add a suitable amount of padding.